Learn about World Wetlands Day

 How to Celebrate World Wetlands Day

 To celebrate World Wetlands Day as a family it would be a good time to see if there are wetlands in your community.
 If there are, you are sure to find a group or agency that oversees them.
 You may find that there are activities sponsored on this day.
 If you do not find any events directly in your area, why not host one?
-You can get ideas and materials at worldwetlsndsday.org, if you have a wetland, you could take the time to go and visit.
+If you have a wetland, you could take the time to go and visit.
 I know that sometimes wetlands can have trails that will allow you to walk and enjoy the green space and reconnect with nature.
 Look around as you walk and you will find that not only are the wetlands a treasure, but the animals that live within them.

 Not up for a trek outside?
 Why not spend a little time reading up about them and the issue of conservation?
 Get involved by signing petitions, calling elected officials or meet others in your area that are also looking to make a difference.
 Most of all just make sure to celebrate World Wetlands Day!